Ease of Use

 This is the Advanced tab:

 This is the Experiments tab:

 Keep in mind that some of these features are experiments that Elementor is implementing to find ways to make Elementor websites faster.

 As we said before, we have created a custom landing page that we used to test Elementor’s performance.

 The website used to create this landing page had 0 plugins installed and we used the Hello Theme, which is a theme designed by the Elementor team for Elementor websites.

 Also, we’ve used one of the most popular Elementor landing page templates called ” Restaurant – About – page”.

-These tests were performed on a single landing page without a lot of content elements, you might encounter different results on other pages with more elements and plugins installed.
+These tests were performed on a single landing page with a few content elements.
+Pages with more elements and plugins installed may deliver different results.